 - Science Marches On: Several decades after the book was published it's been discovered that wolf packs aren't so much a social structure based on dominance, but a nuclear family with the mother and father being the leaders.

-- This Is My Name on Foreign: Julie's birth name is actually Miyax.
+- This Is My Name on Foreign: Miyax, the name given to Julie at birth.